An introduction into cookie consent and the GDPR, explaining what cookies are, how they are affected by the GDPR and why everyone should take notice.

-What is the GDPR and how will it affect the way you visit websites?
+Cookie consent and the GDPR: what is the GDPR and how will it affect the way you visit websites?

 The General Data Protection Regulation (GDPR) is a regulation on data protection and privacy that went into effect in May 2018 for all EU citizens - regardless of the processor’s location.
 Seen as the world’s strongest data protection standard, it essentially allows people to have greater control and access to the data that companies hold about them.
-Companies now need to obtain explicit consent from sata subjects, or face big fines.
+Companies now need to obtain explicit consent from data subjects, or face big fines.

 This clearly affects the way users browse the internet, as implied consent is no longer sufficient.
-Consent must be given through a clear affirmative action, such as clicking an opt-in box or choosing settings or preferences on a settings menu.
+Cookie consent must be given through a clear affirmative action, such as clicking an opt-in box or choosing settings or preferences on a settings menu.
 Simply visiting a site doesn’t count as consent, as it was before.